 Jon B. Felice has closed thousands of loans throughout New York State for many of the nations' top companies, including Freddie Mac, Fannie Mae, Citibank, Wells Fargo, JP Morgan Chase, Guaranteed Rate, Mortgage Masters, TD Bank, Capital One Bank, and Bank of America.
 He also represents cooperative corporations, large real-estate management companies, and real-estate brokerage firms, as well as hundreds of individual purchasers and sellers of apartments and homes.

 Upon graduation from law school, Jon took a position with Fischbein, Badillo, Harding, Wagner, a well known real-estate law firm with strong political ties in New York City.
 As a senior associate, Jon conducted hundreds of closing for Harry Helmsley, and represented developer Peter Kalikow on ten different buildings in Manhattan.
 In 1990, Jon started his own real-estate law firm.

-Through the present, Jon continues to represent some of the key players in New York's real-estate market, and is well known throughout the entire State of New York for his work in the mortgage and real-estate industry.
-A number of his cases set precedents and have been cited in the New York Law Journal as front page headline stories.
+Through the present, Jon continues to represent some of the key players in New York's real-estate market, and is widely recognized for his work in the mortgage and real-estate industry.
+A number of his cases set precedent in New York and have been covered in the New York Law Journal as front page headline stories.

 (Jon's entity, Jon B. Felice & Associates, P.C., is of counsel to the firm.)